-The trial court also ordered White to disgorge the \$375,000 fee he received to manage WEIG.
-Appellants argue White should not be required to disgorge this sum because there is no evidence he received this fee as a result of any wrongdoing.
-A fiduciary may be required to forfeit the right to compensation for the fiduciary's work when he has violated his Appellants do duty. not challenge the trial court's finding that White breached his fiduciary duties with respect to the Scoular Transaction or in non-Repurchase-related other ways as found in Finding 175.
-Appellants only argue that
+The trial court also ordered White disgorge \$375,000 fee he received to manage WEIG.
+Appellants argue White should not be required to disgorge this sum because there is no evidence he received this fee as a result of any wrongdoing. fiduciary may be required to the right forfeit to compensation for the fiduciary's work when he has violated his duty.
+Appellants do not challenge the trial court's finding that White breached his fiduciary duties with respect to the Scoular Transaction or in other non-Repurchase-related ways as found in Finding 175.

-White did not breach his fiduciary duties by failing to provide notice of Section 10.4 to WEIG and its members. trial Because the court concluded White breached his fiduciary duties with respect to the Scoular Transaction (and otherwise), the trial court did not err by ordering White to the \$375.000 forfeit compensation he received for managing WEIG.
+Appellants only argue that White did not breach his fiduciary duties by failing to provide notice of Section 10.4 to WEIG and its members.
+Because the trial court concluded White breached his fiduciary duties with respect to the Scoular Transaction (and otherwise), the trial court did not err by ordering White to forfeit the \$375,000 compensation he received for managing WEIG.